TIGFlow-GRPO: Trajectory Forecasting via Interaction-Aware Flow Matching and Reward-Guided Optimization: Experiments

 \subsubsection{Necessity of GRPO Post-training}

-Finally, when the entire GRPO post-training stage is removed and inference reverts to deterministic ODE rollout, $\mathrm{FDE}_{\mathrm{avg}}$ increases to 2.855.
+When the entire GRPO post-training stage is removed and inference reverts to deterministic ODE rollout, $\mathrm{FDE}_{\mathrm{avg}}$ increases to 2.855.
 This degradation suggests that supervised flow-matching pretraining alone is insufficient to control low-quality samples in the predicted distribution.
 By contrast, GRPO post-training introduces reward-guided regularization during rollout, which suppresses outlier trajectories and improves the expected quality of the sample set.
-These results indicate that the contribution of GRPO extends beyond improving individual modes and also helps produce a more stable overall trajectory distribution.
+These results suggest that the contribution of GRPO extends beyond refining individual modes and helps produce a more stable overall trajectory distribution.